Everything You Need to Know About the Meaning, Symbolism, and Cultural Significance of Jade Plants

 Jade plants prefer warm temperatures somewhere between 55 and 75ºF (12 to 23ºC).
 In winter, never let their temperature fall below 50ºF (10ºC).
 Jade plants also like drier conditions, with 30% to 50% humidity levels.

-Jade plants are also easy to propagate if you’re looking to expand your collection.
+Jade plants are also easy to propagate if you want to expand your collection.

 Jade plants are extremely popular succulents with a wealth of meaning and symbolism.
 In Chinese feng shui, jade plants epitomize good fortune, success, and wealth or prosperity.
 This extends to health as well as money.